EduardVar/Super-Mario-Bros-XNA/README.md

-# Super-Mario-Bros-XNA
+# To Run
-To try out the program, please dowload the Current Build folder and run Super Mario Bros.exe Windows is required to run this program
+To try out the program, please dowload the Current Build folder and run Super Mario Bros.exe
+# Requirements
+Windows and a gamepad (in the current build) is required to run and control this program